Hatun Chaqu - 16601' - class 4

 We decided to hike up the valley the next morning as I wanted to get a bit higher and get a view of the surrounding landscape.
 We got up early to a cold morning with frost on the grass around us.
 We hiked up to an even higher village up at 14,100 feet!
 Seeing how these people lived was an incredible sight.
 Very simple lives living in mud huts with no electricity, and ferrying llamas around each day.
 They may have been descendants on the Inca people as they did not even know Spanish.
 We walked around their village and continued to where the valley opened up above and Emily stopped on a nice rock next to the creek for a few hours while I continued on towards the summit of a peak I spotted on the map.

 This peak was labeled at Hatun Cha'qu and I believed it was one of the highest in the immediate vicinity.
 I reached a large meadow at 14,500 feet surrounded by llamas and alpaca and turned leftward and ascended a side drainage heading northwest and got to a small tarn at 15,800 feet.
 Directly above me there was a gully leading to a deep notch, which I hiked up to but wasn't comfortable soloing the mid 5th class rock climbing moves to reach the ridgecrest above.
 So I descended and found a different route heading directly up the east facing rocky buttress and met the ridge higher up.
-I scrambled lots of class 3 and 4 until I reached the summit ridge of Hatun Cha'qu but quickly realized that the peak off to the south was at least 200 feet higher.
-I reached the top of a small peak and, not wanting to return the way I had just climbed, I start scrambling down to the east along the ridge north of the tarn I passed by on the ascent.
+I scrambled lots of class 3 and 4 until I reached the summit ridge of Hatun Cha'qu and quickly realized that the summit was just off to the northeast and about 200 feet higher.
+I continued traversing on the ridge, descending a short bit and reached the top of the peak.
+After I quick summit stay I retraced back along the summit ridge and not wanting to return the way I had climbed, I scrambled down to the east along the ridge north of the tarn I passed by on the ascent which ended up being much easier class 3.

 The views up here were incredible as I got an excellent view of Rainbow Mountain, and Ausangate!
 Under a cloudless sky I was standing in an area hardly anyone ever sees with a panoramic view of the highest mountain in southern Peru!